Skip to content

 • HelmRepository with defaults (verify URL, namespace, type)

-• HelmRelease with defaults and custom values
+• HelmRelease with defaults and user-provided values

 • mapConfigToHelmValues with various inputs (including verifying bootstrap-only fields like name/namespace/version are NOT passed through)